Donald Nicholson-Smith

-Donald Nicholson-Smith is a translator and freelance editor, interested in literature, art, psychoanalysis, social criticism, theory, history, crime fiction, and cinema.
+Donald Nicholson-Smith is a British translator and freelance editor, interested in literature, art, psychoanalysis, social criticism, theory, history, crime fiction, and cinema.
 Born in Manchester, England, he was an early translator of Situationist material into English.
 He joined the English section of the Situationist International in 1965 and was expelled in December 1967.
 He lives in New York City.